lmgarvey/hotpot/README.md

     - Initial behavior will probably be to draw from draw pile and immediately discard, since this is what Palia *seems* to do
 - Able to play with other people
 - Rearrange hand on discard
+- Game rearranges nicely when window is resized